NREL/MATBOX_Microstructure_analysis_toolbox/README.md

 ## HOW TO?
 The toolbox provides a user-friendly experience thanks to a **Graphic-User Interface** and requires no coding to be used.
 Installation and instructions are detailed in the documentation.
-Run src/Main_menu/Main_menu.mlapp to start the toolbox (mlapp extension corresponds to MATLAB app created with app designer).
+Run src/Main_menu/Main_menu.mlapp to start the toolbox (mlapp extension corresponds to MATLAB app created with app designer) and choose the module relevant for your activity.

 * MATBOX main menu and illustration of each module:
 ![Main menu and module illustrations](https://github.com/NREL/MATBOX_Microstructure_analysis_toolbox/blob/master/Menu_and_modules.png)